 According to the lawmakers, alcohol has a ‘negative impact on the nation’.
 So much so they are considering putting a law into effect that would give anyone in Indonesia that brews alcohol, sells it, buys it or drinks it a mandatory 2-year jail sentence.

-Of course it obviously hasn’t crossed these fools minds about what impact its going to have on tens of thousands of businesses throughout Indonesia or, in fact, companies like Bintang that brew some quite excellent Indonesian beer.
+Of course it obviously has not crossed the minds of government officials proposing the ban about what impact it is going to have on tens of thousands of businesses throughout Indonesia or, in fact, on companies like Bintang that brew some quite excellent Indonesian beer.

 All I can say to that is if there is a total ban on alcohol in Indonesia you can say goodbye to your tourist industry.